In this article, you'll learn the following:

 Sister Ray, Berwick Street

-Said to be one of the best vinyl shops in London, Soho-based Sister Ray has everything you could ask from a record store.
-From the moment you walk in, you’ll be greeted by toe-tapping tunes and enthusiastic staff who are happy to share their music knowledge.
+You will be greeted by toe-tapping tunes and enthusiastic staff happy to share their music knowledge from the moment you walk in.
 Offering new releases and in-store exclusives, there’s something for every music lover at Sister Ray.

 All Ages Records, Camden Town

-All Ages Records is well-known in London’s punk and hardcore music scene and caters to a very specific niche.
+All Ages Records London's 100% independent punk and hardcore shop since 2003, is well-known in Camden's music scene and caters to a very specific niche.
 Located in Camden Town, its records range from 70s hits to present-day tunes, and you can even browse a collection of vintage cassette tapes.
 Looking for merch of your favourite band?
 All Ages Records offers shirts, posters, books and badges for various bands and artists.

 How to get there: From London Waterloo, hop on the northbound Northern line and get off at Camden Town.
 The address is 27A Pratt St., London NW1 0BG.